nestlabs/nlbuild-autotools/README.md

 them.

-The format of 'repos.conf' _almost_ precisely follows that used by git submodules with one notable addtion, the 'commit' key.
+The format of 'repos.conf' _almost_ precisely follows that used by git submodules with one notable addition, the 'commit' key.
 The 'commit' key allows you to specify not only what branch to checkout but, more precisely, what commit or tag to checkout rather than just _HEAD_ of a branch.
 More information is available in 'Makefile-bootstrap' or with